 Meta can help you improve the user experience and the display of your business information.

-Here we are on Part 3 and nothing has really been done.
+Here we are on Part 3, and nothing has been done.
 We are still in the kitchen.
 We are preparing for the meal to be served.
-You may want to think of it like getting all the ingredients ready to make a dish, casserole or baked cake.
+You may think of it as preparing all ingredients to make a dish, casserole, or baked cake.

-If you skip this step you will most likely serve something that is missing an ingredient.
+If you skip this step, you will likely serve something missing an ingredient.
 You don’t want to mislabel the salt and sugar.
-They look the same, but taste quite differently.
+They look the same but taste pretty differently.

-I highly recommend that you register a domain name and use this with your website, but also for your email.
+I highly recommend you register a domain name and use this with your website and your email.

 I don’t get paid for recommending Godaddy, but this is what I use.

 They recently have changed their Logo, so I just showed you some that you may have seen through the years.

 I use my name as my URL.
 If I wanted to create something I would later like to sell as a company, I might have come up with another name.
 However, if you go that route, you will need to register your business name with your state.